Blue Persian Cats: Facts, Origin & History (With Pictures)

 Does a Blue Persian Cat Make a Good Pet?

-Persians are suited to particular people and not as much to others.
-So, if you want a friendly cat that isn’t likely to find themselves in all kinds of trouble, this breed is a good option for you.
-However, you might not find the Blue Persian as engaging as other cats because they don’t commonly like to play around, even as kittens.
+If you want a friendly cat that is not likely to find themselves in all kinds of trouble, this breed is a good option for you.
+However, you might not find the Blue Persian as engaging as other cats because they do not commonly like to play around, even as kittens.

-The other factor that you have to consider is the maintenance that goes into the animals.
+The other factor you must consider is the maintenance that goes into maintaining the Persian’s coat.
 If you don’t keep them combed, they will lead a relatively miserable life.
 Mats and tangles pull at their skin when they get too big and tight.
 It can cause almost constant pain if not attended to properly.

 Conclusion